ChrisVicky/chrisvicky.github.io/source/_posts/2023-01-16-An-Image-is-Worth-16x16-Words.md

  └───┴───┴───┘   └─┴───────┴─┘    └─┴─┴───┴─┴─┘
        A               B                C
 ```
 > Where `A` is the method in the paper and `B` is the additional sequence to provide extra information.
-But again, this additional patche can further worsen the situation of high overall computational costs.
+But again, this additional patch can further worsen the situation of high overall computational costs.

-2. The high computational costs in high resolution image processing may be decreased by parellel hardware devices.
+2. The high computational costs in high resolution image processing may be decreased by parallel hardware devices.

 ## What have you learnt/enjoyed/disliked in the paper?
 Why?
 * The most impressive thing I take away from this paper is the methodology that the model is designed to utilize the API of original Transformer model which has been implemented and optimized for efficient performance.
 This way of design is simple, yet creative and meaningful.